fanghao6666/2D-Mesh-Manipulation/README.md

 # 2D Mesh Manipulation Demo

-    This is a 2D Mesh Manipulation demo based on Mean Value Coordinates.You can draw an arbitrary polygon with the mouse,and drag control points to manipulate the 2D mesh.This project is based on VS2015,maybe other version can also work.
+    This is a 2D Mesh Manipulation demo based on Mean Value Coordinates.\<br>
+    You can draw an arbitrary polygon with the mouse,and drag control points to\<br>
+    manipulate the 2D mesh.This project is based on VS2015,maybe other version can also work.
 ## Development Environment
    * VS2015
    * OpenGL